 Our guide will meet you at your hotel after you have finished breakfast, and explain the day’s events before showing you the highlights of Athens.
 You will begin by walking to the top of the Acropolis Hill.
 Along the way you will soon discover that our guide is a lot of fun, and the kids will love the way that they mix together stories from Greek mythology, Percy Jackson, and the history of Athens.

 When you reach the top of the Acropolis Hill, you will be met by wonderful views out over Athens.
-Our guide will also show you the most significant buildings on top of the hill which of course includes the magnificent Parthenon.
-With interactive games, quizzes, and stories from Greek mythology, you and your kids are certain to learn a lot about its role in ancient Greece.
+Our guide will also show you the most significant buildings on top of the hill which of course includes the magnificent Parthenon; you and your kids are certain to learn a lot about its role in ancient Greece.

 With the tour of the museum over, it will be getting close to lunchtime.
 There are two options for lunch.
 One is to have lunch somewhere in the historic center of Athens.
-The other, is to drive towards Cape Sounion and stop off at a taverna which specializes in seafood.
+The other is to drive towards Cape Sounion and stop off at a local tavern that specializes in seafood.
 Whichever choice you decide to make, we’re sure that the delicious Greek cuisine will appeal to everyone.

 After everyone has finished eating and is rested, the tour continues on to Cape Sounion.
-If there is time, you might even be able to stop for a swim along the way.
+If there is time, you might even be able to stop for a swim along the way during the summer or an hour-long visit to Stavros Niarchos Foundation Cultural Center during the winter.
 Eventually, you will arrive at Cape Sounion and the Temple of Poseidon later in the afternoon.
-This Temple has stood here for several thousand years, and occupies an incredible viewing point.
+This Temple has stood here for several thousand years and occupies an incredible viewing point.